CardinalNow/android-sectioned-adapter/README.md

 ## Usage ##

 ### Get it with Gradle ###
-Details to be added once published to jcenter
+Add the dependency to your build.gradle file.
 ```
-compile 'com.example:sectioned-adapter:0.0.0'
+compile 'com.cardinalsolutions:android-sectioned-adapter:1.0.0'
 ```

 ### Implement Categorizable ###